نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Background and objects:
+Background and Objective

-According to studies, it is estimated that 55 million people worldwide are affected by drought annually, and this drought is the most serious risk to livestock and agricultural prod-ucts in almost every part of the world.
-Drought threatens people's livelihoods, increases the risk of illness and death, and fuels mass migration.
-Water scarcity affects 40% of the world's population, and by 2030 around 700 million people are at risk of being displaced as a result of drought.
-Rising temperatures caused by climate change are making arid regions drier and hu-mid areas wetter.
-In arid regions, this means that as temperatures rise, water evaporates faster, thereby increasing the risk of drought or prolonging periods of drought.During droughts, these water sources are reduced and may even dry up, preventing crops from being irrigated and destroyed.
-Also, drought, lack or insufficient rainfall for a long period of time, which causes significant hydrological (water) imbalances, resulting in water shortages, crop damage, reduced river flow, and depletion of groundwater and soil moisture.
-It occurs when evapo-transpiration (the movement of water in the soil through plants into the air) exceeds rainfall for a significant period of time.In this study, the aim of this study is to investigate surface and groundwater resources and the distribution and classification of drought in the study area of Hamadan plain.
-For this purpose, using extracted images from the MODIS and Grace and Landsat 8 satellites, we investigated the trend of changes in each of the parameters in the pe-riod from 2003 to 2016.
+According to studies, it is estimated that 55 million people worldwide are affected by drought annually, and this drought is the most serious risk to livestock and agricultural products in almost every part of the world.
+Rising temperatures caused by climate change are making arid regions drier and humid areas wetter.
+In this study, this study aims to investigate surface and groundwater resources and the distribution and classification of drought in the study area of Hamadan Plain.
+For this purpose, using extracted images from the MODIS and Grace and Landsat 8 satellites, we investigated the trend of changes in each of the parameters in the period from 2003 to 2016.

+Landsat satellites with low spatial resolution and high temporal resolution make it possible to monitor atmospheric changes on a large scale.
 Climate satellites also play an important role in measuring atmospheric parameters.
-The Uni-versity of Idaho's climate data, combining satellite and terrestrial data, is a valuable source of information for studying the atmosphere and water resources.
-These data provide researchers with parameters such as actual evapotranspiration, cumulative precipitation, and runoff. groundwater: Groundwater, as a vital and strategic resource for communities, requires careful and continuous management and monitoring.
-Grace satellite images are an efficient and effec-tive method in monitoring and monitoring groundwater level fluctuations.
-In this study, a set of 168 Grace satellite images from the hamedan plain during the period of 2003 to 2016 was analyzed.
-The Grace satellite, an advanced dual gravity satellite, was launched by NASA and DLR in 2002, and its scientific mission ended in 2017.
+These data provide researchers with actual evapotranspiration, cumulative precipitation, and runoff.
+Groundwater is a vital and strategic resource for communities, and it requires careful and continuous management and monitoring.
+Grace satellite images are an efficient and effective method of monitoring groundwater level fluctuations.
+In this study, 168 Grace Satellite images from the Hamedan Plain from 2003 to 2016 were analyzed.
+The Grace satellite, an advanced dual-gravity satellite, was launched by NASA and DLR in 2002, and its scientific mission ended in 2017.

 The study examines and analyzes satellite images with special precision.
-This research in-cludes the following stages:
+This research includes the following stages:

-4. Improving the quality of results by resampling processed data at high spatial resolution (e.g. 300 meters).
+Improving the quality of results by resampling processed data at high spatial resolution (e.g. 300 meters).

 کلیدواژهها [English]